 Disclaimer: The following procedure is highly risky and there are chances that you may brick your phone if not performed correctly, DroidViews cannot be held responsible if that happens.
 So the user should tread cautiously and at their own risk.

-You will need to download these files on keep them on your Desktop.
+You will need to download these files and keep them on your Desktop.

 - Recovery.img: Download Here